puutaro/CommandClick/TUTORIAL.md

 But, it's is worst.
 `CommandClick`'s significance is less `effort` development.
 Although this tool require understanding specification ofcourse, it's aime save your effort.
-This tutorial tell you knowlege for low cost.
+This tutorial tell you knowledge for low cost.
 I hope your android development life will become easy and fast.

 Requirement